 Much to Emma’s surprise, Kimber giggled.
 “Like th’ Banderwigh.”

 “Yes.”
-She tried not to think of the last mournful stare the poor wretch of a man had given her when Da killed him.
+She tried not to think of the last mournful stare the poor man had given her when Da killed him.
 Something told her she’d picture that face in her dreams for the rest of her life.
-As horrified as she’d been, that poor man collapsed with a contented look on his face.
+As horrified as she’d been, the cursed man collapsed with a contented look on his face.
 “Dead like the Banderwigh.”

 Emma rolled flat on her back and closed her eyes.
 Kimber snuggled close.